mattvenn/minecraft-pi/treasure/treasure.md

 # Treasure Hunt

-* KS3
+* This activity will help you understand how to use a Pibrella with Minecraft
-* This activity will help you understand, how to use a Pibrella with Minecraft
+* The Vec3 position object
-* You will need: Minecraft with the Python API, PiBrella add on board
+* Pythagoras theorum in 3D

 You will use the PiBrella's lights to guide you to hidden treasure in Minecraft.